Carson City (film)

-Carson City is a 1952 American Western film directed by Andre de Toth and starring Randolph Scott, Lucille Norman, and Raymond Massey.

-Based on a story by Sloan Nibley, the film is about a railroad construction engineer whose plans to build a railroad line between Nevada's Carson City and Virginia City are met with hostility by the locals, who feel the trains will attract outlaws.
-Filmed on location at Iverson Ranch, Bell Ranch, and Bronson Canyon in Griffith Park, Carson City was Warner Bros.' first film shot in WarnerColor.
+Carson City is a 1952 American Western film directed by Andre de Toth and starring Randolph Scott, Lucille Norman and Raymond Massey.
+The screenplay is based on a story by Sloan Nibley.
+Filmed on location at Iverson Ranch, Bell Moving Picture Ranch and Bronson Canyon in Griffith Park, Carson City is Warner Bros.
+Pictures' first film shot in Warnercolor.

 Plot

-Mine owner William Sharon keeps having his gold shipments held up by a gang of bandits.
-Sharon hires banker Charles Crocker, who happens to have connections in the Central Pacific Railroad, to build a spur line from Virginia City to Carson City, so that the gold can be shipped by rail.
+Mine owner William Sharon, whose gold shipments are frequently robbed by a gang of bandits, hires banker Charles Crocker, who has connections to the Central Pacific Railroad, to build a spur line from Virginia City to Carson City so that the gold can be shipped by rail.
 Silent Jeff Kincaid is the railroad engineer.
-However, there is opposition to the railroad, chiefly from another mine owner, Big Jack Davis.
-He doesn't own a working mine; he finds it easier to rob from the other owners.
-Davis is the brains behind the gang holding up Sharon's shipments.
-The technique is to hold up the stagecoach and then provide food and champagne for the passengers, who then don't care that the gold is robbed.

-Kincaid vows to rid Carson City of the bandits, but they frame him on a murder charge.
-In the climax, Kincaid has to contend with a suspicious landslide which kills some of his workers, trapping others, and a gold bullion heist.
+Rival mine owner Big Jack Davis opposes the new railway line, as he is responsible for the holdup gang.
+Kincaid vows to rid Carson City of the bandits, but he is framed on a murder charge.
+Kincaid must contend with a suspicious landslide that kills and traps some of his workers as well as a gold-bullion heist.